J2coding/jumper-game/README.md

     If the puzzle is solved the game is over.
     If the player has no more parachute the game is over.

+# About
+The game is an example of encapsulation in object oriented programming in python where data variables and methods are bundled in same unit code and the rest of classe are not able to change or modify directly.

 ## Getting Started